-Welcome to White Pine Camp, a lovingly restored Adirondack Great Camp that once was the 1926 Summer White House of President Calvin Coolidge.
+Welcome to White Pine Camp, a lovingly restored Adirondack Great Camp that once was the summer White House of President Calvin Coolidge.

 In the tradition of the Adirondack Great Camps - magnificent rustic compounds of comfort built a century ago by the rich and powerful on wilderness estates - White Pine Camp offers a year-round restful retreat in unparalleled natural surroundings.
 Here, guests receive the key to peace and tranquility and a place to recharge the spirit.

 As a guest, you have your choice of 13 distinctive cabins and cottages with soaring roof lines, hand-built Adirondack style furniture, stone fireplaces or wood stoves, and breathtaking views.
 Two cottages are pet-friendly, and most have private porches or patios.